 Mess with the Airbags

-The moment these sensors detect a massive deceleration, a switch is flicked to combine potassium nitrate with sodium azide.
+As we’ve established, a car is packed with sensors.
+As soon as the appropriate sensors detect a massive deceleration, they inform the airbag control unit and a switch is flicked to combine potassium nitrate with sodium azide in the airbags.
 The result fills the thin nylon airbag with nitrogen.
 All this happens in a fraction of a second so it’s fair to say that fiddling with the contents is akin to messing about with an unexploded bomb.
 Just don’t.

 Electric and hybrid cars